How to Become a Solar Photovoltaic Installer

 Work Experience in a Related Occupation

-Prior experience in construction may shorten a new employees training time.
-For example, workers with prior experience as an electrician, roofer, carpenter, or laborer typically already understand and can perform basic construction duties.
+Experience in construction may shorten a new employee’s training time.
+For example, workers with experience as an electrician, roofer, carpenter, or laborer typically already understand and can perform basic construction duties.

 In addition, those with knowledge of electrical work, such as electricians, are highly valued by contractors.

 Although not mandatory, PV installers may obtain certification from the North American Board of Certified Energy Practitioners.
 Certification can demonstrate professionalism and basic PV knowledge to employers.
 To qualify, workers must complete at least 58 hours of advanced PV training at an accredited school or organization, as well as a 10-hour construction safety course through Occupational Safety & Health Administration (OSHA).
 They also need to pass an exam and show documentation of having led three to five PV installation projects, depending on prior experience.